Skip to main content

 If you take esomeprazole twice a day, take 1 dose in the morning and 1 dose in the evening.

-Swallow tablets and capsules whole with a drink of water (non-fizzy).
-Do not use any other liquids.
+Swallow tablets and capsules whole with a drink of still (non-fizzy) water.
+Do not take it with other liquids.
+Do not chew or crush the tablets or capsules.

-If you have problems swallowing capsules, you can open up esomeprazole capsules and empty the contents into a glass.
-Mix with some water and drink it straight away.
+If you have problems swallowing esomeprazole capsules, you can open them up and empty the medicine into a glass.
+Mix with some water and drink straight away.

 How long to take it for

-If you bought the medicine yourself from a pharmacy or supermarket, tell your doctor if you feel no better after taking esomeprazole for 2 weeks.
-They may want to do tests to find out what's causing your symptoms or change you to a different medicine.
+If you buy esomeprazole from a pharmacy or a shop, and do not feel better after taking it for 2 weeks, tell your doctor.
+They may want to do tests to find out what's causing your symptoms or change your medicine.

-If it has been prescribed for you, you may only take it for a few weeks or months, depending on your condition.
-Sometimes your doctor may advise you to take it for longer, even many years.
+If you get esomeprazole on prescription, you may only need to take it for a few weeks or months, depending on your condition.
+Sometimes, your doctor may advise you to take it for longer, even long term.

 If you forget to take it